-Dr. Stacey Lee is a molecular biologist with expertise in neuroscience, genetics, biochemistry, and cellular biology.
-During graduate school at Vanderbilt University, Dr. Lee studied the role of genetics in brain development and behavior.
-She also completed two internships developing cancer diagnostic assays at small biotech companies.
-In her postdoctoral work at UT Health, Dr. Lee studied stroke and traumatic brain injury.
-She next worked at RTI International overseeing laboratory operations for newborn screening pilot studies at the North Carolina State Laboratory of Public Health.
-She worked with the laboratory team to validate and implement biochemical and molecular screening methodologies to test for rare genetic disorders, such as severe combined immunodeficiency, x-linked adrenoleukodystrophy, spinal muscular atrophy, and fragile x syndrome.
-Throughout her career, Dr. Lee has written and won grants from the NIH, CDC, and private foundations.
+Dr. Stacey Lee has held positions in academics, non-profits, and consulting with the objective of advancing scientific innovation.
+She began her career as a molecular biologist with expertise in neuroscience, genetics, biochemistry, and cellular biology.
+As a graduate student at Vanderbilt University, Dr. Lee studied the role of genetics in brain development and behavior.
+In her postdoctoral work at the University of Texas Health Science Center at Houston, Dr. Lee studied stroke and traumatic brain injury.
+Dr. Lee then held a position at RTI International overseeing laboratory operations for newborn screening pilot studies at the North Carolina State Laboratory of Public Health.
+Throughout her career, Dr. Lee has written and won grants from the National Institutes of Health (NIH), the Centers for Disease Control and Prevention (CDC), and private foundations.
 Her wide-ranging experience allows her to develop proposals in a variety of fields.
+Dr. Lee enjoys working with a wide variety of experts to solve problems and help researchers advance their technologies.
 In her free time, Dr. Lee enjoys dancing and exercise classes and volunteers as a mentor for NC State students.

 - Postdoctoral Research Fellow, University of Texas Health Science Center San Antonio

 - B.S. in Biochemistry, Cellular, and Molecular Biology and Hispanic Studies from the University of Tennessee

 - Ph.D. in Biological Sciences from Vanderbilt University